go-labx/lightning/README.md

 ## Introduction

-lightning is a lightweight and fast web framework for Go.
+🚀🚀🚀 lightning is a lightweight and fast web framework for Go.
 It is designed to be easy to use and highly performant.

 ## Features

 - Easy to use and quick to get started
-- Supports middleware and onion model
+- Supports middleware
 - Fast routing, with routing algorithm implemented based on Trie tree
 - Support for grouping routes and applying middleware to specific groups
 - Customizable 404 Not Found and 500 Internal Server Error handler functions